-Less Than Significant Impact - Public access is a permitted use in all zoning pursuant to Land Use Plan Policy 2.7 in the City of Malibu LCP.
-The Project will further advance the goals of the California Coastal Act and the City of Malibu LCP by increasing public access to the shoreline.
-Furthermore, all Project components will be consistent with applicable provisions of the California Coastal Act and the City of Malibu LCP.
+Less Than Significant Impact - The proposed Project does not propose a new use of Lechuza Beach.
+Public use of Lechuza Beach pre-dates the City's certified Local Coastal Program (LCP) and the MRCA's property acquisitions at Lechuza Beach.
+Nonetheless, Ppublic access and public beach accessways is are a permitted use in all zoning pursuant to Land Use Plan Policy 2.7 in the City of Malibu LCP.
+The Project will further advance the goals of the California Coastal Act and the City of Malibu LCP by increasing enhancing public access to the shoreline.